 Changing Role of CIO to Manage the Changing IT Needs

 Information Technology is becoming more bimodal, with a focus on run-the-business operations and innovation.
 I’m grateful to have a great team dedicated to running the business while providing room to focus on business development.
 Having a development “fast lane” alongside traditional IT helps shed the old “no and slow” perception.

-The Indispensible Role of IT
+The Indispensable Role of IT

 It’s easy for IT departments to get bogged down in burdensome processes and methodologies.
 Don’t get me wrong, I do believe process and organization can set you free.
-It’s unfortunate to see well intended processes spiral into bureaucracy, unnecessary meetings, and general lack of accomplishment.
+It’s unfortunate to see well-intended processes spiral into bureaucracy, unnecessary meetings, and general lack of accomplishment.
 It is possible to strike a healthy balance between velocity and governance.
 We have a very effective relationship with other business units and our IT Steering Committee, consisting of our executive team.
 IT is included in business opportunity discussions.
 I’m very proud of that.

 Why CISOs are Welcome

 Regal has a very effective Information Security team.
 Clearly, cyber threats are evolving and increasing.
-It is therefore necessary to adapt and address this persistent risk.
+It is, therefore, necessary to adapt and address this persistent risk.
 In that light, the establishment of a CISO position is something any CIO should welcome.